PrathameshK1/Voidra/README.md

 ---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

+# ⚠️ IMPORTANT DISCLAIMER

+## 🚨 NOT FOR ACTUAL TRADING OR INVESTMENT DECISIONS

+**Voidra is an educational and research tool designed for learning, experimentation, and academic purposes only.**

+---

+## 📋 DISCLAIMER OF LIABILITY

+### **NO FINANCIAL ADVICE**
+This software and its outputs do not constitute financial advice, investment recommendations, or trading signals.
+The analysis provided by Voidra is for educational and research purposes only.

+### **NOT FOR ACTUAL TRADING**
+- ❌ **DO NOT** use this tool for actual trading decisions
+- ❌ **DO NOT** rely on its outputs for real investment choices
+- ❌ **DO NOT** use it to manage real money or portfolios
+- ❌ **DO NOT** consider it a substitute for professional financial advice

+### **EDUCATIONAL PURPOSE ONLY**
+- ✅ Use for learning about investment analysis concepts
+- ✅ Use for understanding AI applications in finance
+- ✅ Use for academic research and experimentation
+- ✅ Use for developing programming and AI skills

+---

+## 🔒 LIMITATION OF LIABILITY

+### **NO WARRANTIES**
+This software is provided "AS IS" without any warranties, express or implied.
+The developers make no representations about the accuracy, reliability, or suitability of the analysis for any purpose.

+### **NO RESPONSIBILITY FOR LOSSES**
+The developers and contributors are not responsible for any financial losses, damages, or consequences that may result from:
+- Using this software for actual trading
+- Relying on the analysis for investment decisions
+- Any misinterpretation of the results
+- Technical issues or bugs in the software

+### **USER RESPONSIBILITY**
+By using this software, you acknowledge that:
+- You understand this is for educational purposes only
+- You will not use it for actual trading or investment decisions
+- You accept all risks associated with using the software
+- You are responsible for your own actions and decisions

+---

+## 📚 INTENDED USE CASES

+### **Appropriate Uses:**
+- 🎓 **Academic Research**: Studying AI applications in finance
+- 🔬 **Experimentation**: Testing AI models and algorithms
+- 💻 **Programming Practice**: Learning Python and AI development
+- 📊 **Educational Demonstrations**: Understanding investment concepts
+- 🧪 **Prototype Development**: Building and testing ideas

+### **Inappropriate Uses:**
+- 💰 **Actual Trading**: Making real buy/sell decisions
+- 📈 **Portfolio Management**: Managing real investment portfolios
+- 🎯 **Investment Recommendations**: Advising others on investments
+- 📊 **Financial Planning**: Planning real financial strategies
+- 🏦 **Professional Services**: Using in professional financial services

+---

+## ⚖️ LEGAL NOTICES

+### **Regulatory Compliance**
+This software is not registered with any financial regulatory authority and should not be used in regulated financial activities.

+### **Professional Standards**
+The analysis does not meet professional standards for financial advice and should not be used in professional contexts.

+### **Data Accuracy**
+While the software uses reliable data sources, the analysis may contain errors, inaccuracies, or outdated information.

+---

+## 🛡️ SAFETY GUIDELINES

+### **Before Using This Software:**
+1. **Understand the Purpose**: This is for learning, not trading
+2. **Consult Professionals**: Seek real financial advice from qualified professionals
+3. **Do Your Research**: Verify any information independently
+4. **Start Small**: Begin with educational experiments only
+5. **Stay Informed**: Keep learning about proper investment practices

+### **If You Want to Start Real Trading:**
+1. **Get Professional Advice**: Consult with licensed financial advisors
+2. **Use Regulated Platforms**: Use official, regulated trading platforms
+3. **Start with Paper Trading**: Practice with simulated trading first
+4. **Understand Risks**: Learn about market risks and volatility
+5. **Follow Regulations**: Comply with all applicable financial regulations

+## ✅ ACKNOWLEDGMENT

+By using Voidra, you acknowledge that you have read, understood, and agree to this disclaimer.
+You understand that this software is for educational and research purposes only and should not be used for actual trading or investment decisions.

+---

+**Remember: This is a tool for learning and experimentation, not for making real money decisions!**